Scandinavian law: Danish law

 The Danish legal system is a combination of public and civil law.
 This mix of law suggests that Danish law focuses on societal interests and also that the organs of the state are vested with greater authority than the courts in applying legal frameworks.

 The legal system primarily consists of statutory regulation, principles and laws.
 Similar to the other Nordic states, although the courts have authority to create laws, the statutory law is supplemented by customary law and case law.
 Alike all other Scandinavian countries, the Constitution of Denmark is at the top of the legal hierarchy.

-Adopted in 1849, the principle aim of Denmark's Constitution was to abolish the absolute monarchy by limiting the King's power and introduce a system of democracy.
+Adopted in 1849, the principal aim of Denmark's Constitution was to abolish the absolute monarchy by limiting the King's power and introduce a system of democracy.
 It establishes the framework for governance by way of structure, procedure, power and the duties bestowed on the Danish Parliament.

 The Danish Parliament known is not permitted to make laws which may invalidate or contradict the Constitutional Act.
 Although Denmark does not have a court to try constitutional matters, laws can be declared unconstitutional and void by the judgment of the Supreme Court of Denmark.